Bob Gregg (footballer, born 1899)

-Robert Paton Gregg (born 12 July 1899 in Darvel, Scotland; died 4 November 1955 in Ipswich, England) was a Scottish football fullback who played professionally in Scotland, Canada and the United States, including the American Soccer League and St. Louis Soccer League.
+Robert Paton Gregg (12 July 1899 – 4 November 1955) was a Scottish football fullback who played professionally in Scotland, Canada and the United States, including the American Soccer League and St. Louis Soccer League.

 Youth

 Gregg grew up playing football with an eye to turning professional.
 World War I intervened before he could do so and he enlisted in the Royal Scots Regiment as a private on 2 March 1917.

 Professional

 In September 1921, Gregg signed his first professional contract with Irvine Meadow F.C. in the Ayrshire First Division.
 In August 1923, he transferred to Kilmarnock F.C. in the Scottish Football League.
 In July 1924, he moved to Galston F.C. and in July 1925 to Nithsdale Wanderers F.C., both of the newly established Third Division.
 In April 1926, he returned to Galston.
 He was there for only a month before leaving Scotland.